 Originally a Victorian “gin palace” where the fancy and austere would go for a tipple, the Crown Liquor Saloon (or simply, “The Crown”) has been restored and preserved in its ornate and elegant state for over a century.

 Today The Crown has lost none of its impressive splendor thanks to recent decades of restoration and official recognition as a historical place of interest.
-The original tile work and stained glass still shines as though it was installed yesterday and the whole bar is accented by the still working gas lights that hang from the ceiling.
+The original tile work and stained glass still shines as though it was installed yesterday and the whole bar is accented by the gas lights fixtures that hang from the ceiling.
+Unfortunately, they are no longer illuminated with gas, as they recently fell victim to health and safety regulations.
 This may be one of the few places in the world where Victorian opulence never lost its hold or its shine.